Interstate 69

 Beyond the Memphis belt line, Segment 8 (Dyersburg to Millington) for I-69 will take SR 300 northwest to U.S. 51, then parallel U.S. 51 to the west to Covington.
 The freeway will overtake U.S. 51 across the Hatchee River before shifting east of U.S. 51 around Ripley and west of U.S. 51 again to I-155/U.S. 412 at Dyersburg.

+Segment 7 is the corridor from Dyersburg northeast to Union City and Fulton, Kentucky.
 The Tennessee Department of Transportation (TDOT) awarded a contract for Section 5 of SUI 7 on March 29, 2019.
-The contract outlines the construction of 4.87 miles of roadway from west of SR 21 to U.S. 51 near Mayberry Road in Obion County.24 Estimated for completion in Summer 2023, a $31.9 million paving project kicked off on July 13, 2021 on a 6.5 mile long stretch of I-69 around Unionville.26 Sections 1 and 2 of SIU 7 will eventually complete the link to Interstate 155.24
+The contract outlined the construction of 4.87 miles of roadway from west of SR 21 to U.S. 51 near Mayberry Road in Obion County (ITB, 2018).
+Estimated for completion in Summer 2023, a $31.9 million paving project kicked off on July 13, 2021 on a 6.5 mile long stretch of I-69 around Unionville (WBBJ, 2021).
+Sections 1 and 2 of SIU 7 will eventually complete the link to Interstate 155 (ITB, 2019).

 Kentucky

-Interstate 69 will continue along U.S. 51 north to the Julian M. Carroll Purchase Parkway connection at Fulton, Kentucky as part of Segment 6 (Fulton north to Eddyville).
 I-69 is posted along the Purchase Parkway from KY 80 at Mayfield northeast to Interstate 24.
 Between 1991 and 1999, it appeared as if I-69 would be constructed on a new alignment from the parkway end northeast to Henderson, Kentucky.
 However, in May 1999, the state of Kentucky announced that I-69 would follow the existing Wendell Ford/Western Kentucky Parkway and Breathitt/Pennyrile Parkway (Segment 5, from Eddyville to Nortonville, and Nortonville to Henderson).
 Future Interstate 69 signs were posted along these rouses on October 18, 2011.

 The Purchase Parkway was formally established as Interstate 69 by AASHTO on May 15, 2015.
 This covered the 50 mile stretch from KY 166 at Fulton northeast to Interstate 24, south of Calvert City.
 38 miles of I-69 were previously approved by AASHTO for the portion of I-24 leading east from the Purchase Parkway to the Western Kentucky Parkway, and along the WK Parkway east to the Pennyrile Parkway.

 The Indiana Department of Transportation (INDOT) and Kentucky Transportation Cabinet (KYTC) are jointly developing the I-69 Ohio River Crossing (I-69 ORX) project.
 The combined Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) was approved by the FHWA on September 16, 2021.
-Divided into two sections, the project upgrades the freeway along U.S. 41 along the Henderson bypass and builds a new alignment to the northeast leading to a four lane bridge spanning the Ohio River.
+Divided into two sections, the project upgraded the freeway along U.S. 41 along the Henderson bypass and builds a new alignment to the northeast leading to a four lane bridge spanning the Ohio River.

 INDOT and KYTC partner on Section 2, which connects I-69 with the section in Evansville.
 Estimated to cost $975 million, construction is expected to start in 2027 and take four years to complete.
+Under the jurisdiction of INDOT, construction on ORX Section 3 builds some of the approach roadways and bridges north of the Ohio River.
+Work on Section 3 started in Fall 2024 and is expected to be completed by late 2026 (Office of Governor Andy Beshear, 2025).

 Indiana